datarichard/equibreed/README.md

-# warm-weather-mares
+# Equibreed NZ
-Mares are less likely to be fertilised in warm weather in NZ
+Weather study: Mares are less likely to be fertilised in warm weather in NZ